 Solana

-Solana is known for its high-performance blockchain, capable of handling thousands of transactions per second.
-It uses a novel consensus mechanism called Proof of History (PoH), which enables fast block confirmation times, making Solana suitable for high-frequency trading, gaming, and other high-demand dApps.
+Solana is known for its high-performance blockchain, which is capable of handling thousands of transactions per second.
+It uses a novel consensus mechanism called Proof of History (PoH), which enables fast block confirmation times.
+This makes Solana suitable for high-frequency trading, gaming, and other high-demand dApps.